Rachel Zoe: The Zoe Report (2009–present)

 Zoe founded a free daily newsletter called The Zoe Report in August 2009, which later grew into a lifestyle brand.
 The newsletter featured items that Zoe was coveting in the worlds of fashion, beauty and lifestyle, and had over 750,000 subscribers.
 In 2011, Zoe launched Zoe Beautiful focused on all things beauty.
 The Zoe Report was acquired by Bustle Digital Group in 2019.

-In 2015 The Zoe Report launched Box of Style, a service that delivers a selection of Zoe-approved goods to subscribers' doorsteps four times a year.
+In 2015, The Zoe Report launched Box of Style, a service that delivers a selection of Zoe-approved goods to subscribers' doorsteps four times a year.
 Consumers may purchase a single box for $100 or pay $350 for an annual subscription.
 Subscribers receive items valued at over $300 quarterly each year, including one "hero" item that retails for over $100.
 This special piece is revealed in advance, but all other items (which may include clothing, beauty, accessories, home or lifestyle items) are a surprise.

 In July 2015, a talk show entitled Fashionably Late with Rachel Zoe was announced, with Zoe as host and focusing on "what's hot and what's not" in the fashion world.
 The show lasted for one season.
 Zoe collaborated with accessories maker Judith Leiber on a line of bags.

 Other ventures

-In 2007 Zoe partnered with Served as the face of Samsung's BlackJack cell phone national ad campaign.
+In 2007, Zoe partnered with Served as the face of Samsung's BlackJack cell phone national ad campaign.

 Style A to Zoe: The Art of Fashion, Beauty and Everything Glamour, a book co-written with Rose Apodaca, was published in 2007.

 In 2010, she made an appearance on Gossip Girl as herself.
 Zoe also appeared on VH1 reality TV show Barely Famous.

 In 2012, Zoe co-launched DreamDry, a hair salon in New York City, with Robin Moraetes.

+Zoe is a part of the ownership group of Angel City FC of the National Women's Soccer League.

+In June 2025, Zoe was announced to be joining the cast of The Real Housewives of Beverly Hills, as a full-time cast member for the upcoming fifteenth season.